dashih/scrabble-solver-servlet/README.md

 The performance improvement in this version is astounding.
 For a 15-character 0-blanks input, the original parallel solver (versions 5 and below) required 2 days to produce a solution; the serial algorithm was not even worth running.
 The parallel solver in version 6 required 40 minutes.
 The **serial** solver in this version requires seconds.

 As such, this version brought about a new benchmark, 15-characters with 2-blanks.
 Parallelization gains are good.
 Efficiency is in the 65-80% range, which is respectable.

+### Version 8
+It's 2022 and everything is a docker container.
+Adds a dependency on Google's jib to easily produce a docker image for this project.
+Makes a number of things configurable via environment variables.

 ## Eye candy